vdemichev/DiaNN/README.md

 **Note**: for purely peptidomics applications, such as a typical phosphoproteomics experiment, we recommend the **Proteoforms** **Scoring** mode, see [GUI settings reference](#gui-settings-reference) for details.

 Further, DIA-NN features an algorithm which reports PTM localisation confidence estimates (as posterior probabilities for correct localisation of all variable PTM sites on the peptide as well as scores for individual sites), included in the .parquet output report.
+When matrix output is enabled and a FASTA database is provided, DIA-NN also produces a site-level report (.site_report.parquet).
+The site report contains the list of all occupied and unoccupied variable modification protein sites with the respective occupancy probabilities, for each precursor identification.
+Sites on a precursor are matched to sites on all proteins included in the respective protein group, in each case reported in a separate row of the site report.
+The entries in the site report can be matched to the main report and annotated with the information from it, as each row of the site report corresponds to a single row in the main report, defined by the combination of the run index, channel name and precursor library index.

-When matrix output is enabled, DIA-NN also produces quantitative matrices for the PTM sites, calculated using the Top 1 method (experimental), that is the highest intensity among precursors with the site localised with the specified confidence (0.9 or 0.99, respectively) is used as the PTM quantity in the given run.
+For quick preliminary analyses, DIA-NN also generates ready-to-use quantitative matrices for the PTM sites, calculated using the Top 1 method, that is the highest intensity among precursors (passing certain confidence filters) with the site localised with the specified confidence (0.9 or 0.99, respectively) is used as the PTM quantity in the given run.
 Here, the sum of top 3 fragment intensities (ordered by their reference library intensities), multiplied by the precursor-specific normalisation factor, is used as the precursor intensity.
 One can also replace these with normalised MS1 apex intensities using --site-ms1-quant.
 The 'top 1' algorithm is used here as it is likely the most robust against outliers and mislocalisation errors.
 However, whether or not this is indeed the best option needs to be investigated, which is currently challenging due to the lack of benchmarks with known ground truth (precision in LFQbench-type experiments is not a good proxy, as it does not model the possibly differential regulation of sites on the same peptide).
-These matrices are currently not being produced when multiplexing is used (--channels), in this case please rely on the main report.
+It is recommended to rather rely on the site report, with matrices intended only for quick preliminary analyses, as the site report provides one with full control over filtering as well as the quantification method.
+The matrices also are currently not being produced when multiplexing is used (--channels), in this case please rely on the site report.

 In general, when looking for PTMs, we recommend the following: